Heritage Sheep

 St. Croix Sheep

 Over time, Caribbean Hair sheep became well adapted to the heat and humidity of their environment.
-The hair coat, which eliminates the need for shearing, is part of this adaptation.
+Part of this adaptation is their hair coat, which is shed, eliminating the need for shearing.
 Today, there are several landrace populations within this breed family in the Caribbean.
-Two breeds, the Barbados Blackbelly and the St. Croix, are also found in North America.

 Did you know: